Godspeed You! Black Emperor: First run (1994–2003)

-Although various members of the band are often pinned down as anarchists, no one in the band explicitly subscribed to this label; however, as of 2014, Menuck was calling himself an anarchist.
-In any case, there is a strong political component to the band's music.
-Much of the band's music exudes left-wing themes.
-For example, the liner notes to Yanqui U.X.O. describe the song "09-15-00" as "Ariel Sharon surrounded by 1,000 Israeli soldiers marching on al-Haram Ash-Sharif & provoking another Intifada," and the back cover of that album depicts the relationships of several major record labels to the military–industrial complex.
-Several of its songs also incorporate voice samples which express political sentiments, most notably "The Dead Flag Blues" (on F♯ A♯ ∞) and "BBF3" (on Slow Riot for New Zerø Kanada).

-Members of the group have formed a number of side projects, including Thee Silver Mt.
-Zion Memorial Orchestra & Tra-La-La Band, Fly Pan Am, HṚṢṬA, Esmerine, and Set Fire to Flames.

-The band released the CD versions of its first two albums and EP on the Kranky record label, and released the LPs through Constellation Records.
-All editions of their subsequent studio material have been released through Constellation.

-In 2004, long-time guitarist Roger Tellier-Craig left the band on amicable terms to devote more time to Fly Pan Am.

 The group was once misconstrued as being a band of terrorists.
 After stopping at a local gas station for fuel in the town of Ardmore, Oklahoma, during their 2003 tour of the United States, the station attendant working that day believed the group of Canadians to be terrorists.
 She quickly passed a note to another customer asking them to call the police.
 When the local police appeared, the group was held until it could be questioned by the FBI.
 Although the police were suspicious of the band's anti-government documents and some photos it had (such as those of oil rigs), they found no incriminating evidence.
 After background checks were run, the ensemble was released from custody and continued on its way to its next show in Saint Louis.
 Efrim Menuck later spoke to the crowd during their appearance in Missouri about what happened to them and speculated that their origin was a motive for being released quickly ("It's a good thing we're nice white kids from Canada").
 The incident was mentioned in Michael Moore's book Dude, Where's My Country?.

+In July 2003, Constellation Records posted a note on their website reading: "godspeed will be on hiatus for the better part of a year, while the band members work on their many other projects".